UniversalRobots/Universal_Robots_ROS_Driver/ur_controllers/README.md

 Under the hood this is implemented by proceeding the trajectory not by a full time step but only by the fraction determined by the current speed scaling.
-If speed scaling is currently at 50% then interpolation of the current time frame will start half a time step after the beginning of the previous time frame.
+If speed scaling is currently at 50% then interpolation of the current control cycle will start half a time step after the beginning of the previous control cycle.